flipped-aurora/gin-vue-admin/README-en.md

     - Subnet address, the default gateway is 177.7.0.1 (docker-compose V2 needs to write, V3 does not need),For specific information, see the [official document](https://docs.docker.com/compose/compose-file/#ipv4_address-ipv6_address)

-    - The default network name is gin-vue-admin_network, and the default is bridge mode
+    - The default network name is game-proxy_network, and the default is bridge mode

     - If the subnet is modified, the ipv4_address of each service needs to be modified, and the ip of the server on line 20 of [.docker-compose/nginx/conf.d/my.conf](.docker-compose/nginx/conf.d/my.conf) also needs to be modified